Peleoclimate and Geobiology Research Group

 Environmental Aspects of Deep-Sea Mining

 In addition to numerous human-induced negative impacts to ocean ecosystems, a potential future threat has been the long-predicted onset of mineral exploitation in the deep sea.
-Deep-sea mining has now become economically and technologically feasible and is predicted to start by 2009.
+Deep-sea mining has now become economically and technologically feasible and is predicted to start in the near future.
 However, there are serious concerns about environmental management strategies of mining activities.